gopher194/share/README.md

-# share
+# share repository
-Sharing various code, settings and hints
+This repository is used to share various code, settings and hints along the flow.

+Hope this helps,
+Enjoy,
+- Emmanuel.